MLopezJ/minimalist-lwm2m-client/README.md

 npm test
 ```

 ## Execution

 ```
 npx tsx src/index.ts
 ```

+## Usage
+1. Create a device in coiote using No-Sec security mode
+2. Update value of `deviceName` with the name of the device just created in Coiote. [deviceName](https://github.com/MLopezJ/minimalist-lwm2m-client/blob/saga/src/index.ts#L9)
+3. Runs execution command

 ## Description

+After the execution is initialized, the device send a register operation to the LwM2M server and wait for the response.
+If the server accept the registratrion request, the client open a socket connection to hear about Discover and Read operation.
+After that, the device wait 10 seconds and onces the time is expired, the device trigger a send operation to update the value of resource `/3/0/0`.

 ### Client Registration from Register interface
 This action is executed by the LwM2M client, in this case this device.